florianheinemann/passwordless/README.md

   // render the secret page
 });
 ```
-You can also protect a full path, by doing:
+You can also protect a full path, by adding:
 ```javascript
 router.use('/admin', passwordless.restricted());
 ```

 ### 10. Who is logged in?
-Passwordless stores the user ID in req.user (at least by default).
+Passwordless stores the user ID in req.user (this can be changed via configuration).
 So, if you want to display the user's details or use them for further requests, do something like:
 ```javascript
 router.get('/admin', passwordless.restricted(),
 	function(req, res) {
 		res.render('admin', { user: req.user });
 });
 ```
-You could also create a middleware that is adding the user to any request and enriching it with all the user details.
+You could also create a middleware that is adding the user to any request and enriching it with all user details.
 Make sure, though, that you are adding this middleware after `acceptToken()` and `sessionSupport()`:
 ```javascript
 app.use(function(req, res, next) {
 	if(req.user) {